CHANEL-JSALT-2020/datasets/README.md

 *	**Main**.
 The main data file of the corpus in .csv format containing the raw text of the turns and the main indexes.
 *	**Context**.
 Used to provide dialogue context information at the turn and supra-turn level in .csv format.
 *	**Dialoginfo**.
 Used to save information that is relevant at the dialogue level.
+*	**Sentiment Analytics**.
+Include sentiment analysis annotations of each utterance/sentence.
+*	**Content Moderator**.
+Include toxicity annotations of each utterance.
+*	**Translation and Back-translation**.
+Contains the translation of each utterance from the original source language to the target language.

 ## Main File Format
 The main data file of a corpus is a .csv file containing the raw text of the turns and the main UID indexes.